American Idols Live! Tour 2007

 American Idols Live!
-Tour 2007 was a summer concert tour in the United States and Canada featuring the top 10 contestants of the sixth season of American Idol, which aired in 2007.
+Tour 2007 was a summer and fall concert tour in the United States and Canada featuring the top 10 contestants of the sixth season of American Idol, which aired in 2007.
 It was sponsored by Kellogg's Pop-Tarts.
 The 59-date tour started on July 6 and ended on September 23.

 It follows in the tradition of other American Idol summer tours following the completion of each season in May.

 Performers

 Show overview

 The show was largely dominated by ensemble performances.
 With the exception of Jordin Sparks, Blake Lewis and Sanjaya Malakar, every other performers each had only one solo performance.
 The first half ended with the Blake Lewis' set, while Jordin Sparks performed her set before the traditional final performance by all 10 performers.
 The final group performance however differed from previous tours by being a collection of solos rather than a group song with each performer reprising a short segment of their solo song.